ckaestne/seai/assignments/I3_requirements_risks.md

 ## Groupwork option

 In the current remote learning setting, we want to encourage collaboration and interaction among students.
-We therefore allow the options for this assignment to work together with *one* other student in the class, under the following condition: *You may not work with anybody who you know well or who was on your team in a previous course or previous assignment (including I2).* To facilitate the search for team members, we post a link to a shared Google spreadsheet on Canvas.
+We therefore allow the options for this assignment to work together with *one* other student in the class.
+We recommend a pairing on Canvas.
+If you deviate from the recommended pairing, you may *not* work together with a student with whom you have worked together on a previous individual assignment.

 If you work together as a team, you can either submit a joint solution or separate solutions on Gradescope.
 If you submit a joint solution, both team members will receive the same grade.
 If you submit separate solutions, those solutions may share text or code, but we will grade them separately.
 Always make sure that you indicate with whom you worked together, even if just for part of the assignment.

 Groupwork is optional.
 You may decide to work alone.

+You will receive 3 bonus points if your submission includes a screenshot from a Zoom session with your potential partner.
+You can receive these bonus points for just discussing the option of working together with your partner, even if you decide to work alone.